-Project title:

-- 1. Read the abstract and give a one sentence overview of the project.
+Project title: Read project background and give a one sentence overview of the project.
 What overall STEM field(s) (environmental science, computer science, chemistry, etc.) does this research cover?
-Describe how the research connects to each field. - 2.
-What research question or engineering objective is the student currently studying?
-What is their hypothesis or predicted project outcome? - 3.
+Describe how the research connects to each field.
+2. What research question or engineering objective is the student currently studying?
+What is the hypothesis or predicted project outcome?
 What data did the student scientist collect, and what method did they use to collect it?
 Were any special equipment, chemicals, or instruments used to collect the data?
-Explain. - 4.
-How were the data analyzed (graphs, statistical calculations, etc.)?
-What was the stated research conclusion, and what evidence was provided to support it? - 5.
-You're in luck!
+Explain.
+4. How were the data analyzed (graphs, statistical calculations, etc.)?
+What was the stated research conclusion, and what evidence was provided to support it?

+5. You're in luck!
 You've been granted a live interview with the student scientist you're profiling.

 Given the background information you've gathered, what additional questions would you ask?
-If it's October 20, 2020, from 2:00 p.m. to 4:00 p.m.
-EST, the Broadcom MASTER student scientists are available to answer questions in the live text chat.
-Type your questions into your interviewee's booth chat!